Installations of Acrylic Walk In Tubs – Environmentally Friendly Accessible Tiled Showers

 For those with older tubs looking for parts.

-Walk in tubs are also manufactured in the UK by https://www.gainsboroughbaths.com/ and http://www.wibco.com/ their products were sold in Canada for decades under the franchise names of Premier Care and Seabridge Bathing.
-The manufactures are still in business making these tubs for those looking for parts.
-Gainsborough is also a specialty bath lift manufacturer.
+Walk in tubs were first manufactured in the UK by https://www.gainsboroughbaths.com/ and http://www.wibco.com/.
+Their products were sold for decades in Canada by the franchises Premier Care and Seabridge Bathing.
+Seabridge Bathing closed their doors in 2013.
+Premier Care in 2016.
+Their manufacturers are still in business today.
+For those looking for parts.

 Welcome everyone to our new video series please click the video banner below to see all our videos.